danielsaidi/website_danielsaidi/collections/_lyrics/eblis/idol-enslaved/serenade-of-entrapment.md

 Silence
 Entrapped in eternal time
-with no chance to find
+With no chance to find
-the way to break free
+The way to break free
 Is this my destiny?

 Darkness
-The intensity of this senselessness ensnares my mind in chaotic dreams, but this is not my destiny
+The intensity of this senselessness
+Qnsnares my mind in chaotic dreams
+But this is not my destiny

-Hold on - cling on to sanity
+Hold on - Cling on to sanity
-Hold on - follow my voice
+Hold on - Follow my voice
-Hold on - the enslavement will be broken
+Hold on - The enslavement will be broken
-Hold on - follow my voice
+Hold on - Follow my voice

-Hold on - cling on to sanity
+Hold on - Cling on to sanity
-Hold on - follow my voice
+Hold on - Follow my voice
-Hold on - the entrapment will be broken
+Hold on - The entrapment will be broken
-Hold on - follow my voice
+Hold on - Follow my voice

 Through pain released